opardo/banks/README.md

 ## Overview

 Web application made using Django.
-Optimizes the ROI of each investor, given the interest rate and the minimum and maximum investments for a group of banks.
+It optimizes the ROI of the investors, given the interest rate and the minimum and maximum investments for a group of banks.

 ### User Page